Politics of the Faroe Islands: Executive branch

 The high commissioner is appointed by the Monarch of Denmark.
 The High Commissioner has a seat in the Løgting, with the ability to speak in the Løgting regarding common Danish/Faroese affairs, but is unable to vote.

 Following legislative elections, the leader of the party that wins the most seats is usually given the initiative to establish a new coalition by the Faroese Parliament, unless the current Løgmaður (Prime Minister in English) is still in power.
-However, if he or she fails, the chairman of the parliament asks all chairmen of the parties elected to the parliament, and asks them to point to another chairman who they feel can rightly form a new coalition.
-The chairman with the most votes is then handed the initiative.
-After forming the coalition, the Løgmaður leads the landsstýri.
-The landsstýri will often consist of around 7 members.
-The coalition parties divide the various ministries among themselves and after this, the parties elect their representative to these ministries.
-Any other member of the cabinet is called a landsstýrismaður if the person is a man, or landsstýriskvinna if the person is a woman.
+However, if the leader fails, the chairman of the parliament asks all chairs of the parties elected to the parliament, and asks them to point to another party leader who they feel can rightly form a new coalition.
+The leader with the most votes is then handed the initiative.

+The Løgmaður appoints and leads the landsstýri, the Cabinet, which is usually a coalition government.
+The landsstýri will often consist of around 7 members, called landsstýrismaður (male) or landsstýriskvinna (female).
 The word ráðharri is also used for a member of the cabinet, i.e. mentamálaráðharri (minister of culture) or heilsumálaráðharri (minister of health).

 Current government

-Following the 2022 Faroese general election, a new government, consisting of three parties (Social Democratic Party, Republic, and Progress) under Prime Minister Aksel V. Johannesen was created.
+Following the 2026 Faroese general election, a new centre-left government was formed by Prime Minister Beinir Johannesen, consisting of members of Johannesen's People's Party, the Union Party and the Social Democratic Party.